-When a DOA or encoded position has been determined to be outside the footprint of any reporting MEOSAR satellite, then the action described in the Annex to C/S A.001, entitled Alert Message Validation (Filtering Anomalous Data) is to be followed.
+When a DOA or encoded position has been determined to be outside the footprint of any reporting MEOSAR satellite, at both the first and last detect times of the associated alert then the action described in the Annex to C/S A.001, entitled Alert Message Validation (Filtering Anomalous Data) is to be followed.

-Input: lat estimated position latitude in degrees lon estimated position longitude in degrees llat sub-satellite point at time of detection, latitude in degrees llon sub-satellite point at time of detection, longitude in degrees Emin Minimum elevation angle required (set to -5 degrees) Constants: Rg altitude of satellite (note differences among the various satellite constellations) Re Equatorial radius of earth = 6378 km ro Re / (Re + Rg) PI 3.1415927 Compute: rlat = PI lat / 180 rlon = PI lon / 180 rllat = PI llat / 180 rllon = PI llon / 180 c = sin(rlat) sin(rllat) + cos(rlat) cos(rllat) cos(rllon - rlon) e = (c - ro) / sqrt(1 - c 2) E = 180 arctan (e) / PI Output: If E ≥ Emin then estimated position is within satellite footprint, else If E < Emin then estimated position is outside satellite footprint.
+Input: lat estimated position latitude in degrees

+lon estimated position longitude in degrees

+llat sub-satellite point at time of detection, latitude in degrees

+llon sub-satellite point at time of detection, longitude in degrees

+Emin Minimum elevation angle required (set to -5 degrees)

+Constants: Rg altitude of satellite (note differences among the various satellite constellations)

+Re Equatorial radius of earth = 6378 km

+ro Re / (Re + Rg)

+PI 3.1415927

+Compute: rlat = PI lat / 180

+rlon = PI lon / 180

+rllat = PI llat / 180

+rllon = PI llon / 180

+c = sin(rlat) sin(rllat) + cos(rlat) cos(rllat) cos(rllon - rlon)

+e = (c - ro) / sqrt(1 - c 2)

+E = 180 arctan (e) / PI

+Output: If E ≥ Emin then estimated position is within satellite footprint, else If E < Emin then estimated position is outside satellite footprint.

-Figure B.2: Algorithm to Determine if Computed Position is Inside LEOSAR, GEOSAR or MEOSAR Satellite Footprint
+Figure B.2: Algorithm to Determine if Computed Position is Inside Satellite Footprint